There are two types of people in the world. People who love meetings and people who hate them.

 9:30 Meeting Adjourned

-Here are some Helpful Tips
+Helpful Meeting Tips

 - Send the agenda out ahead of time so everyone is prepared to discuss their action steps from the prior meeting;